ncrypthic/graphql-grpc-edge/README.md

 # graphql-grpc-edge

-This repo is an experimental work to automatically generate graphql server as aggregate server to serve gRPC backed service.
+This repo is an **EXPERIMENTAL** work to automatically generate graphql server as aggregate server to serve gRPC backed service.

 ## 1. Background